Banco de Chile : Report Of Foreign Private Issuer - Form 6-K | MarketScreener

 Pursuant to Articles 9 and 10 of Law No. 18,045, Chapter No. 18-10 of the Restated Regulations for Banks issued by the Financial Market Commission ("CMF") and General Rule ("NCG") No. 30 of the CMF, as amended by NCG No. 486 of the CMF, duly authorized for this purpose, I inform you the following as Essential Information regarding this institution:

-Today, June 9, 2023, it was carried out two placements in the local market of senior, dematerialized and bearer bonds issued by Banco de Chile.
+Today, June 15, 2023, it was carried out a placement in the local market of senior, dematerialized and bearer bonds issued by Banco de Chile and registered in the CMF's Securities Registry under number 11/2015.

 |